 The majority of PPCM mothers who experience apparent full recovery (LVEF ≥ 0.50) will not experience a relapse of heart failure with a subsequent pregnancy; or, if they unexpectedly experience a relapse, the treatment, when initiated early, is very effective[52,53].
 In that case, the outcome is still good for mother and baby; and over 90 % of those who begin the post-PPCM pregnancy with LVEF above 0.50 will recover to their pre-subsequent pregnancy cardiac function[53].
 Risk of relapse of heart failure in a post-PPCM pregnancy increases incrementally in proportion to the systolic dysfunction associated with LVEF < 0.55.
 (Figure 2)[53,54].
 It is unclear what level of systolic dysfunction constitutes an absolute contraindication to a subsequent pregnancy; however, from extensive experience with post-PPCM pregnancies, it seems to me that the critical level is anything below LVEF 0.40[53].

 The published monitoring strategies[50] are designed to help assure early detection of relapse of heart failure, when effective treatment can bring about stabilization and offer excellent potential for another recovery of heart function[50-55].
-Although we may identify “full recovery” for PPCM as those with LVEF ≥ 0.50, some of these women still go on to a relapse of heart failure in a post-PPCM pregnancy[46-48].
-(Figure 2) That must mean that they really did not have a complete recovery or that they have a continuing reason for the development of pregnancy-associated heart failure; and we don’t yet know why.
+Although we may identify “full recovery” for PPCM as those with LVEF ≥ 0.50, some of these women still go on to a relapse of heart failure in a post-PPCM pregnancy[46-48](Figure 2) .
+That must mean that they really did not have a complete recovery or that they have a continuing reason for the development of pregnancy-associated heart failure; and we don’t yet know why.
 It is imperative to attempt to further identify the reasons for this, so that outcomes can still be satisfactory.
 Evidence supports the observation that even if these completely recovered post-PPCM pregnancy mothers relapse, the treatment of their relapse of heart failure is very effective[46,47].

 The outcome is not nearly so good for post-PPCM pregnancy in those who have not reached the threshold of apparent recovery from the index episode of PPCM[46,48].
 We also don’t know if prophylactic beta-blockade will prevent a relapse of heart failure with a post-PPCM pregnancy; or for that matter, if the BB might conceal early diagnosis of relapse, with delay of initiation of effective full treatment.